Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Asymptotic behaviour of solutions

 \subsection{Behaviour above the critical line: $2\beta>\alpha+1$}

 The scaling transformation (\ref{scalingt}) associated with the exponential change of time does not provides a time-homogeneous equation.
-However, we shall prove that the asymptotic behaviour of equation (\ref{eqtimechangeexp}) is related to the asymptotic behaviour of the Ornstein-Ulhenbeck process (\ref{OU}) with the help of the following result, which proof is postponed to the Appendix.
+However, we shall prove that the asymptotic behaviour of equation (\ref{eqtimechangeexp}) is related to the asymptotic behaviour of the Ornstein-Uhlenbeck process (\ref{OU}), with the help of the Motoo theorem, the ergodic theorem, the comparison theorem (see, for instance, Theorem 1.1, Chap.
+VI in \cite{IW}, p.
+437) and of the following result, whose proof is postponed to the Appendix.

 \begin{lem} Let $Z$ and $H$ be regular strong Markov processes which are, respectively, weak solutions of the stochastic differential equations with continuous coefficients: